Mobilizing

 Climate Finance Fund

 Yubai comes from a background in education, international development and gender inclusion.
 She has worked for consulting firms, multi-lateral organizations, and foundations across multiple continents.
 She holds a Master’s degree in International Public Management, with a focus in Environment from Sciences Po Paris, and has a Bachelor’s in Sociology from Nanjing University, China.
-Yubai split her childhood among China, the U.S. and the Netherlands, and thus enjoys meeting people from different cultures and backgrounds.
-She is passionate about the environment, climate and impact investment.
+Yubai split her childhood between China, the U.S. and the Netherlands, and thus enjoys meeting people from different cultures and backgrounds.
+She is passionate about the environment, climate and impact investments.

 thought leadership